Bio

 Yuriy Leonovich

-Leonovich plays on a cello made by Michael Koeberling in 2016 and a bow by Roger Zabinski, which Leonovich commissioned.
+Leonovich performs on a cello by Michael Köberling and a bow commissioned from the late Roger Zabinski.